Skip to main content

 Build

-You should feel most of the effort in the front and side of the shoulders as you press the dumbbells overhead, with the arms moving in a natural path.
-Keeping your core braced and back supported allows for better control, making it easier to maintain consistent form and balanced strength between both sides.
+Most of the work is felt in the front and side of the shoulders as you drive the dumbbells overhead, with the triceps assisting through lockout.
+Keeping your core braced and your back supported on the bench allows for better control and balanced strength between sides.
+Proper scapular mechanics during overhead pressing also help maintain long-term shoulder health (Sousa et al., 2022).

-This exercise fits well into strength and hypertrophy programs, especially for athletes aiming to improve overhead pressing mechanics.
-It can be adjusted by changing the bench angle, range of motion, or tempo, making it suitable for both controlled strength work and higher-rep muscle-building sets.
+This exercise fits well into strength and hypertrophy programs aimed at improving overhead pressing capacity.
+Adjusting bench angle, range of motion, or tempo makes it versatile enough for both controlled heavy sets and higher-rep muscle-building work.

 1. Sit on a bench with back support, feet flat on the floor, and hold a dumbbell in each hand at shoulder height with palms facing forward.